Ship of Fools (satire): Overview

 The Ship of Fools was published in 1494 in Basel, Switzerland, by Sebastian Brant.
 It was printed by Michael Furter for Johann Bergann von Olpe.
 The book consists of a prologue, 112 brief satires, and an epilogue, all illustrated with woodcuts.
 Brant takes up the ship of fools trope, popular at the time, lashing with unsparing vigor the weaknesses and vices of his time.
 He conceives Saint Grobian, whom he imagines to be the patron saint of vulgar and coarse people.

 The concept of foolishness was a frequently used trope in the pre-Reformation period to legitimize criticism, as also used by Erasmus in his Praise of Folly and Martin Luther in his "An den christlichen Adel deutscher Nation von des christlichen Standes Besserung" (Address to the Christian Nobility).
 Court fools were allowed to say much what they wanted; by writing his work in the voice of the fool, Brant could legitimize his criticism of the church.
-The abbot of Sponheim Johannes Trithemius lamented Brants title choice and would have preferred the book to be called Divina Satyra.
-He compared the work to Dante Alighieris Divina Commedia also for boths use of their local languages.
-The educator Jacob Wimpfeling deemed the book worthy to be taught with in school and Ulrich von Hutten praised Brant for his mixture of classical metrics with a barbarian dialect and the organization of the poetry in the Ship of Fools.
+The abbot of Sponheim Johannes Trithemius lamented Brant's title choice and would have preferred the book to be called Divina Satyra.
+He compared the work to Dante Alighieri's Divina Commedia for the use in both of their local languages.
+The educator Jacob Wimpfeling deemed the book worthy to be taught in school and Ulrich von Hutten praised Brant for his mixture of classical metrics with a barbarian dialect and the organization of the poetry in the Ship of Fools.

-The work immediately became extremely popular, being published in Reutlingen, Nuremberg, Strasbourg and Augsburg with six authorized and several unauthorized editions until 1512.
-Brant's own views on humanism and the new, revolutionary views on Christianity emerging in the sixteenth century are unclear.
-The debate still continues whether the Ship of Fools is itself a humanist work or just a remnant of Medieval sensibilities.
+The work immediately became extremely popular, being published in Reutlingen, Nuremberg, Strasbourg and Augsburg, with six authorized and several unauthorized editions until 1512.
+Brant's own views on humanism and the new, revolutionary views on Christianity emerging in the 16th century are unclear.
+The debate still continues about whether Ship of Fools is itself a humanist work or just a remnant of medieval sensibilities.